nipy/nipype/doc/users/tutorial_101.rst

    workflow.run()

-This should create three folders in your current directory:
-Realign.spm, ArtifactDetect.rapidart and Smooth.spm.
-The outputs of
-these routines are in these folders.
+This should create a folder called preproc in your current directory, inside which are three folders: realign, smooth and artdetect (the names of the nodes).
+The outputs of these routines are in these folders.

 .. include:: ../links_names.txt